nuxion/cloudscripts/README.md

 ## Stability

+** :warning: Last stable release is 0.2.0, pin to that version for now **

 It is being used in production for quick provisiong using packer as image builder: mostly for docker and docker-compose.

 I try to follow [semver](https://semver.org/), it's mean cscli will have a Stable API during minor versions, for now it is very simple: